-Take Three Please also earned Carter the title of Best Pennsylvania Student Filmmaker at the Jim Thorpe Independent Film Festival—a major distinction, as he was a high school senior competing in a field of college filmmakers.
-Michael Curtis Johnson (Slamdance, Nashville Film Festival) praised the film as “a wildly cinematic horror short,” comparing its tension to It Follows, Don’t Breathe, and Funny Games.
-Tim Palmer, BSC—cinematographer, BSC Governor, and Boston University professor—called its lighting “a bravura accomplishment” and noted, “if horror and psychological terror are your path, you have a remarkable future ahead of you.”
+The film also earned Carter the title of Best Pennsylvania Student Filmmaker at the Jim Thorpe Independent Film Festival—an especially notable honor as he was a high school senior competing against college filmmakers.
+Director Michael Curtis Johnson (Slamdance, Nashville Film Festival) praised the short as “a wildly cinematic horror short,” while cinematographer Tim Palmer, BSC (BSC Governor, Boston University professor) highlighted its lighting as “a bravura accomplishment,” predicting, “if horror and psychological terror are your path, you have a remarkable future ahead of you.”

-Beyond narrative filmmaking, Carter filmed and edited a live concert for The Hooters—a 2x Platinum band and Philadelphia Music Awards Lifetime Achievement honorees—helping preserve their legacy and connect with the local arts community.
+Beyond narrative filmmaking, Carter has expanded his craft by filming and editing a live concert for The Hooters—a 2x Platinum band and Philadelphia Music Awards Lifetime Achievement honorees—helping preserve their legacy and connect with the local arts community.
+He also contributed to community-focused projects, assisting in filming and editing St. Luke’s Hospital’s “Say No to Drugs” campaign, further broadening his experience and impact as a filmmaker.

-In addition to his creative work, Carter has taken on leadership roles as a production assistant, teacher’s assistant, and camp counselor—guiding middle and high school students in filmmaking, editing, and media production during a summer media camp.
-These experiences have deepened his commitment not only to storytelling but to mentorship and collaboration within the film community.
+In addition to his creative projects, Carter has taken on leadership roles as a production assistant, teacher’s assistant, and camp counselor, guiding middle and high school students in filmmaking, editing, and media production.
+These experiences reflect not only his commitment to storytelling but also his dedication to mentorship and collaboration in the film community.

 TRAILERS & DIRECTORS REEL